One well serving two residences is considered a 2

 Prior to use, the newly constructed supply should be disinfected with a chlorine dosage of no less than 10 parts per million (ppm) as measured

 after a contact time of 24 hours (10 ppm is equivalent to approximately 1 quart chlorine bleach per 1,000 gallons water).

-Sanitary Code, Article III [PDF].
+that apply to public water systems.
 This includes a design of the proposed system

-Group B or 2-Party Water System Design Supplemental Application[PDF].
+Public Water System Design Supplemental Application[PDF].

-The following are frequently used Group B water system forms:
+The following are frequently used forms: